Contents: Sell fast for cash | Sell fast with a top agent | Tips for selling faster | FAQ

 - 1% cancellation fee for backing out after accepting the final offer

-While the overall process takes longer than simply selling to an iBuyer, you don’t need to wait until your home sells to move.
-Instead, you can move into your new house right away and let an agent take care of prepping, marketing, showing, and selling your old one.
+While the overall process takes longer than simply selling to an iBuyer, you don't need to wait until your home sells to move.
+Instead, you can make a competitive cash offer based on the equity you've built up in your current home, move into your new house right away, and let an agent take care of prepping, marketing, showing, and selling your old one.

-You can make competitive cash offers based on the equity you’ve built up in your current home, AND you’ll likely also get a lot more money when you sell — especially considering that home trade-in services usually loan you the funds for repairs and cosmetic improvements before you list.
+And because you list your home rather than sell it to a company for cash, you'll likely also get a lot more money when you sell — especially considering that home trade-in services usually loan you the funds for important repairs and cosmetic improvements before you list.

 Customer Rating